Lukastrava/Queue_Travnicek/README.md

 ## This repository includes:

 Queue_Travnicek_1 **Original version**: A basic implementation of the queue.
-Queue_Travnicek_2 **Refactored version**: Improved code readability, added type hints, and comments for better understanding.
+Queue_Travnicek_2 **Refactored version**: Improved code readability, added type hints, comments and test case for better understanding.

 ## Features of the Refactored Version